tripikad/trip2/README.md

 #### Making a layout

-At the time of writing there is no helper command to create a layout.
+At the time of writing there is no helper command to create a layout .